 Digital asset management: We previously provided tools to help organizations manage, search, distribute and collaborate on creative and other brandbuildings activities through Webdam.
 Effective February 26, 2018, the Company sold Webdam.
-See Note 4 to our Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information on the sale of Webdam.
+See Note 4 to our Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information on the Sale of Webdam.

-The Company's revenue by distribution channel for the three months ended March 31, 2018 and 2017 are as follows (in thousands):
+The Company's revenues by distribution channel for the three and six months ended June 30, 2018 and 2017 are as follows (in thousands):